Offering New Homes in Peterborough, Cambridgeshire

 In the state sector, a large number of high-quality primary schools feed into 12 secondary schools and there is also the independent Peterborough High School, and others situated within close proximity.

-For further and higher education, students can choose between the regional college, the city college and the university centre – all in Peterborough city centre and easily accessible.
-A university is coming soon to Peterborough and will be sited near to the embankment.
+For further and higher education, students can choose between the regional college, the city college and the university centre – all in the city centre and easily accessible.
+A university is also coming soon to provide higher education in the area and will be sited near to the embankment.

 There are plenty of recreational and sporting activities available for all age ranges in Peterborough.